code-and-share/datafeed-backend/PROJECT_NOTES.md

 ## Specific
 * I want to store the images on this container, make it available for the frontend to use :ok:
   * Add possibility to upload a file :ok:
-  * Load images into backend :x:
+  * Load images into backend :ok:
   * Change frontend to get images from this backend :ok:
 * I want to be able to quickly list objects, phases and paths :ok:
   * Main menu to access lists :ok: